thomasfevre/morphoallez/README.md

 Adding the ~/.rindexer/bin directory to my system's PATH environment variable to make the rindexer command globally accessible.

 ## Schema Data Type Optimization
-Issue: This was not an error but a significant area for improvement.
+*Issue*: This was not an error but a significant area for improvement.
 The default schema created by rindexer used generic and inefficient data types.

-Solution: A considerable amount of time was dedicated to reviewing and refining the schema.
+*Solution*: A considerable amount of time was dedicated to reviewing and refining the schema.
 I performed a series of ALTER TABLE commands to update column types to be more precise and performant.
 This entire process is documented in the neon_type_updates.md file in this repository.
 This was a critical step for ensuring the database would be performant and reliable for analytical queries.

 # ETL Solution & Data Transformation
 ETL Tooling
 For the ETL process of moving data from Neon (Postgres) to ClickHouse, I used the embedded tool in ClickHouse.

 Data Transformation and Column Analysis
 I selected only the tables that were not empty and relevant to a financial analysis to me :

 "morpho_blue_etl_meta_morpho__steakhouse__usdc_accrue_interest"

 "morpho_blue_etl_meta_morpho__steakhouse__usdc_deposit"